Manoj Bajpayee: Acting style and influence

 Bajpayee is a method actor and a director's actor, and is known for his unconventional roles in films.
-Actor Nawazuddin Siddiqui has cited Bajpayee's performance in Aks (2001 film) as the inspiration for his role as the antagonist in Kick (2014).
+Actor Nawazuddin Siddiqui has cited Bajpayee's performance in Aks as the inspiration for his role as the antagonist in Kick (2014).
 Bajpayee has also been vocal about the disparity in the pay he commands, in comparison to the top actors in the film industry.
 He has cited Amitabh Bachchan, Naseeruddin Shah and Raghubir Yadav as his inspirations.

 Director Ram Gopal Varma considers him to be "an education" for himself and said he is "simply the best actor I've ever worked with."
 Shekhar Kapur, who directed him in Bandit Queen, recalls: "Manoj had the ability to portray a lot just by doing little.
 He never tried to overplay a scene and seemed totally comfortable with a minimalist statement."
 According to director Hansal Mehta, Manoj "has the ability to transform himself like few others."

 Bajpayee's performance as Bhiku Mhatre in Satya is considered to be one of the most memorable characters of Hindi cinema, along with his dialogue in it: "Mumbai ka king kaun?
 Bhiku Mhatre" (Who is the king of Mumbai?
 Bhiku Mhatre).
 Kay Kay Menon credits this character as a turning point for other method actors: "If it were not for Manoj's brilliant performance in Satya, actors like Irrfan and me might still be waiting to be accepted.
 Manoj opened the doors for us."
 Writing about the character in his book Popcorn Essayists, journalist-writer Jai Arjun Singh wrote that "the "earthiness" and the "authenticity" [of the character], was the subtle result of a persistence in Bajpai's performance."